Faster Approximate String Matching for Short Patterns: Manipulating Bits

-Let $X = \angle{x_{1}, \ldots, x_{s}}$ and $Y = \angle{y_{1}, \ldots, y_{s}}$ be $f$-packed sequences stored in single words.
-We consider the general case of packed sequences using multiple words later.
-Some of our operation require precomputed constant depending on $s$ and $f$, which we assume are available (e.g., computed at ``compile-time'').
-If this is not the case we can always precompute all constants in time $O(\log^{O(1)} w)$ which is neglible.
+Let $X = \angle{x_{1}, \ldots, x_{s}}$ and $Y = \angle{y_{1}, \ldots, y_{s}}$ be $f$-packed sequences of length $s = \floor{w/(f+1)}$.
+Hence, $X$ and $Y$ can each be stored in a single word of $w$ bits.
+We consider the general case of longer packed sequences later.
+Some of our operations require precomputed constants depending on $s$ and $f$, which we assume are available (e.g., computed at ``compile-time'').
+If this is not the case, we can always precompute these constants in time $\log^{O(1)} w$ which is neglible.

 Elementwise arithmetic operations (modulo $2^f$) and bit-wise operations are straightforward to implement in $O(1)$ time using the built-in operations.
-For instance, to compute $\angle{x_1 + y_1 \mod 2^f, \ldots, x_s + y_s \mod 2^f}$ we add $X$ and $Y$ and clear the test bits by $\:\&\:$'ing with the constant $I_{s,f} = (10^f)^{s}$ consisting of $1$'s at all test bit positions in a word.
-The test bit position ensure that no overflow bits can affect neighbouring entries.
+For example, to compute $\angle{x_1 + y_1 \mod 2^f, \ldots, x_s + y_s \mod 2^f}$, we add $X$ and $Y$ and clear the test bits by $\:\&\:$'ing with the constant $I_{s,f} = (10^f)^{s}$ ($I_{s,f}$ consists of $1$'s at all test bit positions).
+The test bit positions ensures that no overflow bits from the addition can affect neighbouring entries.